How to increase debug logging to investigate remote agent problems

 5. Configure your agent to load the log4j.properties file:

-• Uncomment the line following line on <bamboo-agent-home>/conf/wrapper.conf and add the absolute path to the log4j.properties file you just created:
+• Uncomment the line following on <bamboo-agent-home>/conf/wrapper.conf and add the absolute path to the log4j.properties file you just created:

 #wrapper.java.additional.3=-Dlog4j.configuration=